 The above sample gives you an idea on how to hook in your reader and invite them to read more about yourself and experience in a casual tone.
 It gives the readers an idea of what you do and your passion without it sounding too monotonous or scripted.
 The rest of the content should include other relevant details that will help reinforce your qualifications and skills with the career path that you have chosen.

 This section is very straightforward.
 It chronologically lists your previous work experiences, including the position held, name of the company, duration of employment, and the corresponding description of your roles and responsibilities.
 It serves the same purpose as the “Work History” or “Job Experience” section in a CV or resumé.
-However, you can opt to make it more detailed or shorter.
+However, you can opt to make it more detailed or shorter on your Linkedin Profile.
 The important part is ensuring that you do not omit any vital details about your previous professional or work experience.

 Suppose you’re wondering where to place your internship program or any volunteer work that you have done.
 In that case, this is the section to put it, as internship counts as a professional experience, and volunteering is an experience in itself.
 Let’s face it; fresh graduates may face challenges in listing work experiences.
 Don’t worry; it doesn’t need to be lengthy, as long as you include relevant experiences related to your career path.